gritchou/algozon/README.md

 ## Next Steps?

 - [x] ~~Clear Filter~~ (Done with the current refinements widget)
+- [x] ~~Handle Responsive~~ (Added a toggle button to hide facets && sidenav mode is now over when on small screen)
 - [ ] Accessibility
 - [ ] Add a customized component when there is no results.
-- [ ] Handle Responsive (The page is not responsive right now, I started it but prefered to focus on the search)
 - [ ] Cross-browser (The page has been tested on chrome and firefox, it is important to test it at least on the other evergreen browsers)
 - [ ] Write Tests
-- [ ] Limite to three lines the product highlight to avoid a jump when it's too long.
+- [ ] Limit to three lines the product highlight to avoid a jump when it's too long.
 - [ ] Test autocompletion
 - [ ] Test A/B testing
 - [ ] Redo favicon with white font color to improve contrast (accessibility)
+- [ ] Redo demo gif

 ## Feedback

 I had a great time playing with Algolia.
 Trying to find what relevance means for a business is really interesting.

-It is not always easy to

 I had some trouble with a few widgets: